- 2.6 km circuit

 - Suitable for

-- Hiking, Dog Walking, Trail Running, Mountain Biking
+- Hiking, Dog Walking, Get to by public transport, Trail Running, Mountain Biking

 - Park (national park, conservation park, forest, reserve)